Prapthi564/MPPC23-Power-Apps/lab1/README.md

 # 🚀 Lab 1: Setup and configure
-### Estimated Duration : 60 mins
+### Estimated Duration: 60 mins
 ## Overview

 ## Lab Objectives

-In this lab, you will go though the following tasks:
+In this lab, you will go through the following tasks:

-- Task 1: Log on to your account
+- Task 1: Log in to your account
 - Task 2: Create a GitHub account
 - Task 3: Create a fork of the repository for this workshop
-- task 4: Creating a GitHub Codespace
+- Task 4: Creating a GitHub Codespace
 - Task 5: Connect to the Power Platform using the Power Platform Command-Line Interface (CLI)
 - Task 6: Create developer environments
 - Task 7: Switch between environments with the Power Platform CLI